 Many logicians have stressed the importance of the fact that Gödel’s proof generates a specific formal expression, but in principle this demonstrates nothing.
 It ignores the blatantly obvious fact that every erroneous proof generates a fallacious expression.
 Gödel’s specific sentence is simply a result that can be generated in an ambiguous language and is simply a reminder of the old adage, “Rubbish in, rubbish out”.

-It is a sobering thought that 80 years have passed since Gödel’s proof was published.
+It is a sobering thought that over 80 years have passed since Gödel’s proof was published.
 In that time, it has been the subject of intense study.
 The failure to uncover the naïve assumptions that give rise to that result is a failure that is surely the most risible, embarrassing, and deeply worrying failure in the entire history of logic and mathematics.

 Usually it is quite obvious, when someone refers to Gödel’s incompleteness theorem, whether they mean the statement, or Gödel’s proof of it, but you should be aware that there are pedants who insist that Gödel’s incompleteness theorem can only mean the statement and not Gödel’s proof of it - since the technical meaning of theorem is a statement, not a proof.

 This is often done in order to deflect an argument, and ignores the common usage of the phrase “Gödel’s incompleteness theorem”.
 For those pedants, one might wonder why they refer to it as Gödel’s incompleteness theorem at all, since pedantically it might be pointed out that in Gödel’s original paper that Gödel did not actually call what he had proved an incompleteness theorem.

 [Footnote 1] Subject to certain conditions.
 The conditions are basically that the formal language is consistent (consistent: means that the language cannot ever make a contradictory statement) and that it includes statements about numbers.